Image: © CERN

 - URI: Uniform Resource Identifier.
-A kind of “address” that is unique to each resource on the Web.
+A kind of “address” that is unique and used to identify to each resource on the Web.
 It is also commonly called a URL.

 - HTTP: Hypertext Transfer Protocol.
 Allows for the retrieval of linked resources from across the Web.

-Tim also wrote the first Web page editor/browser (“WorldWideWeb”) and the first Web server (“httpd“).
-By the end of 1990, the first Web page was served on the open internet, and in 1991, people outside of CERN joined the new Web community.
-Very important to the growth of the Web, CERN announced in April 1993 that the World Wide Web technology would be available for anyone to use on a royalty-free basis.
+Tim also wrote the first Web page editor/browser (“WorldWideWeb.app”) and the first Web server (“httpd“).
+By the end of 1990, the first Web page was served on the open internet, and in 1991, people outside of CERN were invited to join this new Web community.